 Statutory requirements for deposited plan preparation are contained in:

-Plans must be prepared in a manner and scale that allows all details to be clearly reproduced by the copying processes used by the Registrar General.
-The standards apply to plans prepared by any method, including those to be lodged electronically via eplan.
+Plans must be prepared in a manner and scale that allows all details to be clearly reproduced by the copying processes used by NSW LRS.
+The standards apply to plans prepared by any method, including those to be lodged electronically via ePlan.

-- The sites of any affecting interests (existing, intended to be created or proposed) should be designated by using alpha characters.
+- the sites of any affecting interests (existing, proposed or intended to be created upon registration of the plan) should be designated by using alpha characters.
 Where the site covers more than one sheet of the deposited plan, the designations must be consistent

 Extraneous information must not be shown on a plan.
 This includes statements referring to 'Limited Liability', 'Intellectual property' and/or 'Copyright'.